eslint/markdown/README.md

 ```
 ````

 This can be useful for user configurations that include linting overrides for specific file paths.
+In this example, you could then target the specific code block in your configuration using `"file-name.md/*src/index.js"`.

 ## Contributing